S0-counter/avr/README.md

 then be used by other projects, e.g. [volkszaehler][1], in order to get nice looking graphs and long-term statistics.

-**This project is still under development and not yet fully functionable.**
+**This project is still under development and should be considered non-stable.**

 ## HIGHLIGHTS

 These are some of the highlights, which make this project unique:

-- **Multiple channels:** Up to 48 channels are supported, making this the most extensive S0 analyzer available.
+- **Multiple channels:** Up to 48 channels are supported, making this the most extensive S0 signal analyzer available.

 - **Configuration:** Each channel has its own configuration.
-While the defaults should be sane enough in most cases, timing and initial values can be (re)set at any point in time rather easily by means of a documented [UART protocol][2].
+While the defaults should be sane enough in most cases, signal timings and initial values can be (re)set at any point in time rather easily by means of a documented [UART protocol][2].

 - **Open Source**: Both software and hardware are freely available and Open